 If you want wings but need an alternative option, you can use the oven to bake them or the air fryer basket and air fryer for frying the wings.

 To get crispy skin, air frying is going to be the best option.
 But baked wings can be great as long as you cook them at a high enough heat.
+Using a wire rack can help the air circulate.

 How many wings can I put on the grill?

-The reason that you don't want to overcrowd is that it gives the air the chance to circulate and it also gives you the space needed to be able to flip them as they cook.
+The reason that you don't want to overcrowd is that it gives the air the chance to circulate, and it also gives you the space needed to be able to flip them as they cook.

 Ingredients